MartinThoma/jekyll-caption-tag/README.md

 Changelog
 =========
+Version 1.3, 2014-03-24:
+    - Captions can resizes automatically to a given maximum size while preserving the aspect ratio.
 Version 1.2, 2014-01-07:
-    - The enclosing div is now 10px wider than the img inside Version 1.1, 2014-01-07:
+    - The enclosing `div` is now 10px wider than the `img` inside.
+Version 1.1, 2014-01-07:
-    - Just take the URL that was given, don't add anything
+    - Just take the URL that was given, don't add anything.
     - Close image tag
 Version 1.0, 2014-01-02: Initial commit.